alanmatw/core-nodejs-projects/README.md

 ## Modules Used

 Node.js has many buiit-in modules that can be used without any further installation.
-The modules used in the mini projects are:
+The modules used in the mini projects so far are:

 * http - To make Node.js act as an HTTP server
 * fs - 	To handle the file system